Getting the lowdown on Research and Development from Sasha Popov

-Employee Spotlight is a new Dynamic Yield blog series meant to surface stories of the amazing individuals behind our omnichannel personalization platform.
-From developers and engineers to marketers, those dedicated to customer success, sales leaders, HR representatives and beyond, every month, we’ll get to the heart our team so you can get to know us a little bit better and find out what makes us tick.
+From developers and engineers to marketers, those dedicated to customer success, sales leaders, HR representatives and beyond, our Employee Spotlight blog series surfaces stories of the amazing individuals behind our AI-powered Personalization Anywhere™ platform.
+Every month, we get to the heart of our team so you can get to know us a little bit better and find out what makes us tick.

 This month, meet Sasha Popov.
-Sasha’s been with us for almost three and a half years now and is based out of our office in Israel.
-She started as a Software Developer and has since moved on to bigger things.
+One of our more tenured employees, Sasha’s been with us for over five years now and is based out of our office in Israel.
+She’s witnessed our R&D department shift and grow since 2015 and continues to tackle new problems with innovative solutions every day.
 Let’s learn more about her…

 What’s your role at Dynamic Yield?